Salvador-ON/03_Tic_Tac_Toe/README.md

 ####### ruby 2.6.##### (20##-##-## revision 6####) [########]

-If it's not installed in your sytem, follow this [guide](https://www.ruby-lang.org/en/documentation/installation/) and it will help you te get it done
+If it's not installed in your system, follow this [guide](https://www.ruby-lang.org/en/documentation/installation/) and it will help you te get it done

 ## Rules